UT-CE-ACM/tap30-contest/readme.md

 # Tap30 Contest

-This ptoject has power by UT-ACM with laravel 5.3 framework for tap30 contest!
+This ptoject has power by UT-ACM on laravel 5.3 framework for tap30 contest!

 ## Project Deployment